surgekalva7/BasketballML/README.md

 ## Usage
 1. Connect your drone to the application.
 2. Start the game and let the drone capture footage.
-3. View real-time stats and analytics on the dashboard.
+3. Analyze player decisions and view insights on the dashboard.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Contact
-For questions or support, please contact [your email address].